 Escape afternoon heat with a visit to the impressive Jordan Museum.
 Ancient wonders are housed within a strikingly-modern building, designed by Jordanian architect Jafar Touqan.
 You’ll never think of the term “built to last” the same again after seeing the world’s oldest human statues – these beauties are 9,500 years old! – discovered near present day Amman.

 Regional flavors mix and mingle

-In late nineteenth century, Circassian Muslims fleeing Russia brought the first modern wave of refugees to the country.
-Since then, Jordan has continued to welcome communities displaced by war and persecution, particularly Iraqis, Palestinians, and Syrians into Amman’s swelling population.
+In the late nineteenth century, Circassian Muslims fleeing Russia brought the first modern wave of refugees to the country.
+Since then, Jordan has continued to welcome communities displaced by war and persecution, particularly Iraqis, Palestinians and Syrians into Amman’s swelling population.